binance/binance-spot-api-docs/web-socket-api.md

 * APIs have a timeout of 10 seconds when processing a request.
 If a response from the Matching Engine takes longer than this, the API responds with "Timeout waiting for response from backend server.
 Send status unknown; execution status unknown." [(-1007 TIMEOUT)](errors.md#-1007-timeout)
   * This does not always mean that the request failed in the Matching Engine.
   * If the status of the request has not appeared in [User Data Stream](user-data-stream.md), please perform an API query for its status.
+* **Please avoid SQL keywords in requests** as they may trigger a security block by a WAF (Web Application Firewall) rule.
+See https://www.binance.com/en/support/faq/detail/360004492232 for more details.

 ## Request format